wilsonliaows/docs/connectors/mysql.md

 *Using batch trigger output*

 ### WHERE condition
 This input field is used to filter and identify rows to perform an action on.
-This is used in the following ways:
+It is used in multiple triggers and actions in the following ways:
 - filter rows to be picked up in triggers
 - filter rows in **Select rows** action
 - filter rows to be deleted in **Delete rows** action